dudash/openshift-workshops/www/3.3/default/workshop-lab-rollbacks.md

 ### Build Trigger / Code Change Webhook
 When using S2I there are a few different things that can be used to [trigger][1] a rebuild of your source code.
 The first is a configuration change, the second is an image change, and the last (which we are covering here) is a webhook.
-A webhook is basically your git source code repository telling Open Shift that the code we care about has changed.
+A webhook is basically your git source code repository telling OpenShift that the code we care about has changed.
 Let's set that up for our project now to see it in action.

-Jump back to your Open Shift web console and let's add the webapp to our project.
+Jump back to your OpenShift web console and let's add the webapp to our project.
 You should know how to do this from previous lab work, but this time point to *your* github URL for the source code.
 If you need a refresher expand the box below.

 <div class="panel-group" id="accordOpt" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">